Comey, McCabe, Rosenstein and Brennan: The Coup Co-Conspirators

 However, it appears that the McCabe/Rosenstein/Mueller slow-burn coup d'etat is about to be extinguished.

 This week, after the Senate concluded its Trump/Russia collusion investigation, which determined that there isn’t a shred of evidence of any collusion, even The New York Times conceded, “No evidence has emerged publicly that Mr. Trump was secretly in contact with or took direction from Russian government officials.”

 John Pistole, Mueller’s longtime top deputy at the FBI, advises: “A public narrative has built an expectation that the special counsel will explain his conclusions, but I think that expectation may be seriously misplaced.
 That’s not what the rules provide, and I really don’t see him straying from the mission.”

 Andrew McCarthy noted likewise: “If the special counsel concludes that President Trump should not be charged with a crime, nothing need be said except, perhaps, that the investigation has been closed.
 The regulations require the special counsel to report findings to the attorney general, not to Congress.”

-Hopefully, Barr will initiate a long-overdue investigation of the deep-state “investigators” who plotted against Trump.
+The DoJ IG and Barr should initiate a long-overdue investigation of the deep-state “investigators” who plotted against Trump.